billythegoat356/Rage/README.md

 <p align="center"><strong><i>Feel free to make a pull request on this repository to submit any idea!</i></strong</p>

 <br><br>
-* Allow the user to choose a file to be injected in the Microsoft Document
 * Automatise the creation of the macro
 <br><br>